Anatomy of the biceps muscle

 There are two evidence-based injection options available when treating distal biceps tendinitis/tendinopathy.
 Both techniques are completed under ultrasound guidance and accompanied with a local anaesthetic (short-acting numbing agent).

-Research has shown ultrasound-guided corticosteroid injections as an effective way at reducing pain in distal biceps tendinitis/tendinopathy (Sellon et al., 2014).
-During this technique a small amount of corticosteroid medication is deposited around the distal biceps tendon.
-Corticosteroid is potent anti-inflammatory medication which is routinely used in musculoskeletal medicine for reducing pain and inflammation.
+Research has shown ultrasound-guided corticosteroid injections as an effective way of reducing pain in distal biceps tendinitis/tendinopathy (Sellon et al., 2014).
+During this technique, a small amount of corticosteroid medication is deposited around the distal biceps tendon.
+Corticosteroid is a potent anti-inflammatory medication which is routinely used in musculoskeletal medicine for reducing pain and inflammation.
 This injection does not enter your tendon due to the very small risk of tendon rupture.
 It bathes the surrounding inflamed tissue allowing pain-free rehabilitation to occur.
 Ultrasound guidance allows for accurate needle placement targeting the intended inflammation whilst preserving tendon structure.

-Ultrasound-guided platelet rich plasma injection (PRP) therapy
+Ultrasound-guided platelet-rich plasma injection (PRP) therapy

-Evidence by Barker et al (2015) reveals that PRP injections is a safe and effective injection technique for distal biceps tendinitis/tendinopathy.
+Evidence by Barker et al (2015) reveals that PRP injections are a safe and effective injection technique for distal biceps tendinitis/tendinopathy.
 No medication/drug is used for this technique.
 Plasma within the blood has an anti-inflammatory effect and is regularly used with great effect to treat tendon pain within musculoskeletal medicine.
 A small amount of blood is removed via a vein in your arm and spun at high speeds using a centrifuge machine.
 This separates the plasma molecules from the blood before it is re-injected in and around the biceps tendon using ultrasound guidance.

 How do we treat partial tears and complete ruptures?

-Research reveals the success rates of conservative management of high grade partial tears are relatively low.
+Research reveals the success rates of conservative management of high-grade partial tears are relatively low.
 If MRI or diagnostic ultrasound imaging reveals a tear involving over 50% of the tendon then the chances of conservative management being successful is significantly reduced (Bauer et al., 2018).
-Bauer et al (2018) observed a 55.7% failure rate of all partial thickness distal biceps tendon tears with conservative management.
+Bauer et al (2018) observed a 55.7% failure rate of all partial-thickness distal biceps tendon tears with conservative management.
 This study reveals the importance of an accurate diagnosis.
 Diagnostic imaging (using either MRI or ultrasound imaging) is an essential diagnostic tool capable of selecting the most appropriate treatment options and predicting treatment success.